Car Insurance for Older Drivers

-When you first hit retirement age you’ll probably find that you still have no problem finding a great deal on your car insurance.
+When you first hit retirement age you’ll probably find that you still benefit from some of the best car insurance quotes.

-In fact, some recent retirees may be offered even cheaper quotes, particularly if their estimated mileage decreases as they get older.
+In fact, some recent retirees may be offered even cheaper quotes than they were getting before, particularly if their estimated mileage decreases as they get older.

 The reason for that is that road traffic accident data indicates that older drivers over the age of 75 are significantly more likely to be involved in an accident than drivers in their 50s or 60s…and more likely to suffer a serious injury if an accident does occur.

 The net result is that you may be tempted to turn to specialist car insurance brokers in order to find car insurance for older drivers when you reach your late 70s or early 80s – and your insurance premiums may also begin to rise.